Je'Rod Cherry: Regular season

+Playoffs

 Post-NFL career

 After his retirement, Cherry moved to Macedonia, Ohio, and in 2009 became a talk show host and NFL analyst for WKNR AM 850 in Cleveland.
 In 2013, following WKNR becoming a flagship station for the Cleveland Browns, Cherry also became a game-day pregame host for the Browns radio network.
 In 2022, he became part of the main game broadcast team as sideline analyst and reporter.

 Cherry is a Christian and attends Bible studies with other players.
 Each year, Cherry goes to Heartland Community Church in Medina, Ohio, where he discusses his work as a sports analyst and his spiritual journey with the congregation there.
 In 2008, Cherry raffled off his first Super Bowl ring with the proceeds going to charity.
 The event raised over $200,000.
 The ring is currently with a collector in Ottawa, Ontario, Canada.